music-encoding/guidelines/_guidelines-v3/11-editTrans/02-edittransErrors.md

 following
 example:

-{% include plainExample.html example="examples/editTrans/editTrans-sample217.xml" valid="true" version=page.version %}
+{% include mei example="editTrans/editTrans-sample217.xml" valid="true" %}
 Where, as here, the correction takes the form of amending information present in the text being encoded, the encoder should use the {% include link elem="corr" %} element.
 Where the